GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 # Introduction
 As with all sections of this primer, the current introductory section is self contained.
 Since the concepts covered here are foundational, sources are provided.
 Anyone hungry for additional context on subsequent sections will be well served by the [MDN WebGL Reference](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), the [OpenGL ES 3.0 Specification](https://registry.khronos.org/OpenGL/specs/es/3.0/es_spec_3.0.pdf), and [The OpenGL ES® Shading Language 3.00.6](https://registry.khronos.org/OpenGL/specs/es/3.0/GLSL_ES_Specification_3.00.pdf).

+## Shaders
+We begin by defining the core software units that process our geometry.

 <details>
 <summary>
   <strong>Q:</strong>